markcapella/BugOpen/README.md

 ## Usage

-    Double click the application icon that's added to your system.
+    Find and click the icon that's added to your systems menu.